-Idriss Déby has been the President of Chad since mounting a coup from Darfur in 1990 with great support from its former colonial power France.
+Idriss Déby, the President of Chad, fought of rebellion since mounting a coup from Darfur in 1990 with great support from its former colonial power France.
 After the coup in 1990, his two nephews and twin brothers Tom and Timan Erdimi were some of his most trusted associates.
 Déby’s rule was initially approaching its end in 2005 as his constitutionally sanctioned two terms were coming to an end with elections to be held in 2006.
 Then, in June 2005, an Act of Parliament was passed, revoking the presidential term limit allowing Déby to run for a third term.
 The two nephews defected later that year and were sentenced to death in absentia in 2008.
 Since then, Timan has lived in exile in Doha leading the rebellion against his uncle.

 After 2005, various rebel groups operated in Chad with the support of Sudan.
 The opposition made Déby divert more of the oil revenue away from the people and towards arms.
 In 2006 and 2008, rebels attacked N’Djamena with convincing force but were fought off by Déby’s forces with French support through fuel, food, intelligence, and French troops at airports which allowed government helicopters to play a decisive role.
 In 2008, al-Bashir and Déby signed a non-aggression agreement to de-escalate, which further fuelled discontent among the Zaghawa.
 In January 2009, eight Chadian rebel groups formed Union des forces de la résistance (UFR) and Timan became their leader.
 A few hours later his sister was killed in N’Djamena, while his son was killed fighting the Chadian army in 2006.